Words aren’t enough: Biden must do more than just recognize trans people right now

 The same cannot be said for Biden’s tweet about #TransDayofVisibility.
 It’s pretty much literally the least he can do.

 To the president’s credit, he’s already signed an executive order aimed at LGBTQ discrimination, and House Democrats passed the Equality Act, which would ensure protections for LGBTQ folks on issues such as employment, housing, education, and medical care.
 (Getting it through the Senate will be tougher.)
 However, there is a lot more he can do besides tweet while GOP politicians try to push through the 60+ anti-trans bills currently being considered in 28 states.
-He could hold a televised town hall with parents of trans children and advocates like Chase Strangio to explain the pernicious, wildly unnecessary legislation that the GOP is trying to enact.
+He could hold a televised town hall with parents of trans children and advocates such as Chase Strangio to explain the pernicious, wildly unnecessary legislation that the GOP is trying to enact.
 He could use more executive actions.
 He could hold one-on-one talks with transphobic colleagues.
-He could appear as a guest-judge on RuPaul’s Drag Race and formally endorse Gottmik.
+He could appear as a guest judge on RuPaul’s Drag Race and formally endorse Gottmik.

 He could do more.